-It was this week two years ago that we lost of Little Jail Bird, Edith.
+It was this week three years ago that we lost our Little Jail Bird, Edith.
 In her memory, I’m running her most iconic posting on the Trail.

 Until last fall, I had never been to Banning State Park.
 I had driven by it dozens of time, because when I head up to my sister’s house, I always turn off 35W and take Highway 23 into town.
 I didn’t know much about Banning, but when I was looking for a day trip, it seemed to fit my needs perfectly.